 Yaoya-San is a cute little D.I.Y kit to make your own fruit and vegetable shaped candy.
 You simply press the candy into the moulds and then pop them out.
 Easy peasy!
 Definitely the simplest DIY candy kit I’ve come across to date.

 This Fluffy Marshmallow is actually an extra bonus item.
 Pretty pastel coloured marshmallow twist.
-It’s soft and sweet and if you like marshmallow you will love this.
-I’m not a huge fan of marshmallow; it’s not the flavour, just the texture biting into it and when it’s in my mouth.
-I know..
+It’s soft and sweet and if you like marshmallows you will love this.
+I’m not a huge fan of marshmallows; it’s not the flavour, just the texture biting into it and when it’s in my mouth.
+I know.
 I’m weird lol

 There is even an instant ramen cup in October’s box in the shape of this Buta-Men.
 It contains pork and has a spicy curry flavour.
 Just add hot water to it and you’re good to go.
 A quick and easy hot snack any time of the day.